AlessandroCaula/fullstack_open/part2/README.md

 This `map` trick may seem a bit strange at first, but it's worth spending some time wrapping your head around it.
 We will be using this method many times through the course.

-### Extracting Communication with the Backed into a Separate Module
+### Extracting Communication with the Backend into a Separate Module

 The _App_ component has become somewhat bloated after adding the code for communicating with the backend server.
 In the spirit of the <u>single responsibility principle</u> we deem it wise to extract this communication into its own module.